Anyass3/svelte-component-template/README.md

 ## this is my own customized svelte component template builder
-1. It is already configured for a low implementation any webapp
+1. It is already configured for a low level implementation any webapp
   > dist/lib/*
 2. Svelte component
   > src/svelte/*